aviolette/foodtrucklocator/README.md

 ## Google Calendar

 The foodtrucklocator uses a PUBLIC google calendar to keep the food truck schedules in.
-You will need to create a public google calendar (If you are using a Google apps account make sure that make sure that your calendar settings allow calendar events to be exposed to the public).
+You will need to create a public google calendar (If you are using a Google apps account make sure that your calendar settings allow calendar events to be exposed to the public).
 Go into the calendar settings, click the orange XML button, a URL will popup, grab that link.
 The last part of the url will end in 'basic'.
 Copy down that URL, and change the 'basic' to 'full'.
 This will be used below.

 ## Google AppEngine (for deployment)